-Where buildings have mixed occupancies, codes often require fire-rated partitions separating the occupancies.
+Where buildings have mixed occupancies, designers have the option of selecting separated occupancies, which require fire-rated partitions to separate the occupancies, or using "nonseparated" occupancies.
 Separations may also be used to allow more area for a particular occupancy on a single floor in certain types of construction where such sizes of use would not otherwise be permitted.

-Openings between floors such as for stairs, elevators, and mechanical shafts can allow the passage of smoke, heat and flames in a fire.
+Openings between floors such as for stairs, elevators, and mechanical shafts can allow the passage of smoke, heat, and flames in a fire.
 Therefore the codes have requirements based on occupancy, building type, and building height related to shaft protection.
 Basic shaft-protection requirements are contained in Chapter 7.